María Talavera Broussé

-María Talavera Broussé (1867–1946, also known as María Broussé, María Talavera, or María B. Magón), was a Mexican-born activist who became one of the leaders of the Mexican Liberation Party in the United States.
+María Talavera Broussé (1867–1947, also known as María Broussé, María Talavera, or María B. Magón), was a Mexican-born activist who became one of the leaders of the Mexican Liberal Party in the United States.
 She is known for upholding unity within the party in the United States during gaps when fellow party members Ricardo Flores Magón and brother Enrique Flores Magón were in prison.

 Early life

 María Talavera Broussé was born in Mexico, in the Mexican state of Zacatecas during the year 1867.
 Broussé and her family emigrated to the United States during the latter half of the 1800s.
 While the reasons of movement are unknown, one could associate the timing of this relocation to the dictatorship of Mexican President Porfirio Díaz, who served between the years 1877–1911.